Sundog · Augury

 - It is not a trading strategy and not investment advice.
 Fees and the bid-ask spread eat the tails; a "tradable edge" is a separate, weaker claim this page does not make.

-- The comparators are the models' mean-and-spread rendered as a normal distribution, and the ECMWF rung is its deterministic run (its full ensemble was blocked by data-provider rate limits).
+- The comparators are the models' mean-and-spread rendered as a normal distribution, and the ECMWF rung in the headline analysis is its deterministic run.
+A follow-up sensitivity with the full 21-member ECMWF ensemble reproduced the same determining set, the same market result, and the same long-lead-only ECMWF membership.
 The robust backbone is the encompassing survival, not any single model's calibrated score.

 - The "human forecaster" rung (station MOS) is absent — no reliable historical same-day source was available — so the pantheon here is physics-ensemble, statistical-blend, and second-model, plus the market.